Krishna-Radharani/wifi-director-chat-application/README.md

    cd wifidirect-chat
 2. Open the project in Android Studio.

-3. Build and run on two devices/emulators.
+3. Build and run on two devices not in emulators.
-4.
 ---

 ### Usage